 If your child is over 2 years old and can wear a mask without finding it hard to breathe, have them wear one when the caregiver is in the room.
-Don't leave your child alone while they're wearing a mask.
 The caregiver also should wear one when in the same room.
 For more about masks, check the CDC's guide.

 If possible, have your sick child use a different bathroom from others.
 If that isn't possible, wipe down the bathroom often.

 Everyone in your family should wash their hands well and often.
 Wash with soap and water for at least 20 seconds, or use alcohol-based hand sanitizer.

 Use regular household cleaners or wipes to clean things that get touched a lot (doorknobs, light switches, toys, remote controls, phones, etc.).
 Do this every day.